What is a PRSB Standard?

 Different types of information standards

 Different types of information standards are needed for information to flow between computer systems.
-Below are all types of information standards.

 Information record standards

-Information record standards define the information needed in a person’s health and care record, such as their allergies, vaccinations and medications.
+PRSB standards are information record standards.
+They define the information needed in a person’s health and care record, such as their allergies, vaccinations and medications.
 They also include information that is important to the person, such as how best to communicate with them, how to help them feel at ease or details about how they like to take their medication.

 Data and terminology standards

-The NHS data model and data dictionary is a data standard that sets out how information should be formatted such as birth date DD-MM-YYYY and what values (or codes) can be used; for example, Ethnic Categories, A (White – British) or M (Black or Black British – Caribbean).
+Data standards set out how information should be formatted such as birth date DD-MM-YYYY and what values (or codes) can be used; for example, Ethnic Categories, A (White – British) or M (Black or Black British – Caribbean).

 Technical standards and specifications

 Technical standards specify how information defined in a record standards is to be held or moved between systems.
+These can be based on Fast Healthcare Interoperability Resources (FHIR).